 update of applicable technical data, simulation models and studies as referred to in Article 62(3), including use of actual measured values during testing.

 In case of incompatibility identified for the purpose of the granting of the FON, a derogation may be granted upon request made to the relevant system operator, in accordance with the derogation procedure according to Title VII.
-A FON shall be issued by the relevant system operator, if the DC-connected power park module is compliant with the provisions of the derogation.
-The relevant system operator shall have the right to refuse the operation of the DC- connected power park module, whose owner's request for a derogation was rejected, until the DC-connected power park module owner and the relevant system operator have resolved the incompatibility and the DC-connected power park module is considered to be compliant by the relevant system operator.
+A FON shall be issued by the relevant system operator, if the asynchronously connected power park module, the asynchronously connected demand facility, the asynchronously connected power-to-gas demand unit and the asynchronously connected electricity storage module is compliant with the provisions of the derogation.
+The relevant system operator shall have the right to refuse the operation of the asynchronously connected power park module, the asynchronously connected demand facility, the asynchronously connected power-to-gas demand unit or the asynchronously connected electricity storage module, whose owner's request for a derogation was rejected, until the asynchronously connected power park module owner, the asynchronously connected demand facility owner, the asynchronously connected power-to-gas demand unit owner or the asynchronously connected electricity storage module owner and the relevant system operator have resolved the incompatibility and the asynchronously connected power park module, the asynchronously connected demand facility, the asynchronously connected power-to-gas demand unit or the asynchronously connected electricity storage module is considered to be compliant by the relevant system operator.

 Article 64

-Limited operational notification for DC-connected power park modules
+Limited operational notification for asynchronously connected power park modules, asynchronously connected demand facilities, asynchronously connected power-to-gas demand units and asynchronously connected electricity storage modules

-DC-connected power park module owners to whom a FON has been granted shall inform the relevant system operator immediately in the following circumstances:
+Asynchronously connected power park module owners, asynchronously connected demand facility owners, asynchronously connected power-to-gas demand unit owners and asynchronously connected electricity storage module owners to whom a FON has been granted shall inform the relevant system operator immediately in the following circumstances:

-the DC-connected power park module is temporarily subject to either a significant modification or loss of capability, due to implementation of one or more modifications of significance to its performance; or
+the asynchronously connected power park module, the asynchronously connected demand facility, the asynchronously connected power-to-gas demand unit or the asynchronously connected electricity storage module is temporarily subject to either a significant modification or loss of capability, due to implementation of one or more modifications of significance to its performance; or

 in case of equipment failures leading to non-compliance with some relevant requirements.

-The DC-connected power park module owner shall apply to the relevant system operator for a limited operational notification (LON), if the DC-connected power park module owner reasonably expects the circumstances detailed in paragraph 1 to persist for more than three months.
+The asynchronously connected power park module owner, the asynchronously connected demand facility owner, the asynchronously connected power-to-gas demand unit owner or the asynchronously connected electricity storage module owner shall apply to the relevant system operator for a limited operational notification (LON), if the asynchronously connected power park module owner, the asynchronously connected demand facility owner, the asynchronously connected power-to-gas demand unit owner or the asynchronously connected electricity storage module owner reasonably expects the circumstances detailed in paragraph 1 to persist for more than three months.

 A LON shall be issued by the relevant TSO with a clear identification of: